urbit/docs/reference/vane-apis/jael.md

 This `task` is `%pass`ed to Jael from Ames. `%plea`s are wrappers for `task`s that originate from a remote source, as the `%plea` pattern is used to extend the `%pass`/`%give` semantics over the Ames network.
+Jael attempts to perform the `task` wrapped in the `%plea`.

 Jael accepts two kinds of `%plea`s: [`%nuke`](#nuke) and [`%public-keys`](#public-keys) and will crash if passed anything else.
 See the relevant entries to learn how Jael responds to these.

 #### Accepts